 Handling feedbackYou should develop a policy about how you handle feedback.
 This is of particular importance to commercial entities:

-- will you leave negative feedback visible and possibly have negative views on your very own website?
+- will you leave negative feedback visible (possibly with a response, and/or closed to further responses) and possibly therefore allow publishing of negative views on your very own website?

 - will you moderate negative feedback and be accused of suppressing the truth?